 - Tricks for Studying a chapter

 Undoubtedly the first step would be to read the chapter from the NCERT/SCERT textbooks and do the exercises given in it.
 You already know how to prepare for CBSC board exams.
 It gives you an idea of what’s the minimum level expected from someone preparing for this exam.
-You are aware that the content of NCERT books are given paramount importance by JEE examiners.
-In recent years the number of questions in JEE have been directly taken from the textbook has increased especially for Chemistry.
+You are aware that the contents of NCERT books are given paramount importance by JEE examiners.
+In recent years the number of questions in JEE has been directly taken from the textbook has increased especially for Chemistry.

 Having an elaborate question bank would be great.
 After going through NCERT, start attempting the easy questions in these question banks of level slightly lower than the state entrance exams.
 It has many Merits

 - Confidence level on the chapter increases gradually and you get a firm hold on the topic

 - Gives you the capability of doing intricate problems